1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What blood tests are used to detect iron overload?
+What blood tests are used in the diagnosis of iron overload?

-When should I see a specialist for possible hemochromatosis?
+Why should a specialist be visited due to the possible hemochromatosis?

-Consult a gastroenterologist or iron overload specialist if you have abnormal iron studies (high ferritin or transferrin saturation), unexplained fatigue, joint pain, or liver enzyme elevations.
+Refer to a gastroenterologist or iron overload specialist in case of abnormal iron tests (high saturation of ferritin), unexplained fatigue, joint pains or liver swelling (high saturation transferrin), and liver enzyme level.

 Related Blogs